Current Event: 5th Annual OR/WA TSF Camping and Wheeling Meet

 -Although we keep things safe, please bring all your recovery gear.
 Straps break, winches fail, and not all of us have all the tools we should.

--If you do not have proper recovery points, I will not allow you in my group.
+-You must have proper recovery points.
 If you ask for a recovery from me, I will ask for your permission to attach to what I feel is safest.
 If I cannot find a location that ensures human safety, I will leave you.
 If your vehicle becomes damaged during this rescue, you will assume all liability.

 -Please bring a CB if you have it.
 It makes coordination on the trails much easier.